DEADLINE FOR SUBMISSION OF ENTRIES

 2. Teacher's Training Program (TTP): Targeted at the rapidly growing number of teachers in schools of architecture in India, a series of TTPs, made mandatory for teachers to attend at some time or another, aims at raising the standards of teaching architecture.
 New methods and techniques, pertinent subjects, both technical and theoretical, are to be covered over the weeks, in 5 day packages, that will bring the best presenters and the most applicable subjects from the length & breadth of the country.

 3. Continuing Education Program (CEP): Similar in structure to TTPs, but targeted towards professionals in the field, involving new theories and practices, technical updating, etc.

-5. National Aptitude Test in Architecture (NATA): It is a national level online test with drawing exam, necessary for admission to 5 year B.Arch Courses at all unaided colleges in India.
-We hope that soon, aided colleges will also be accepting NATA scores for admission.
+5. National Aptitude Test in Architecture (NATA): It is a national level online test with drawing exam, necessary for admission to 5 year B.Arch Courses at all unaided and some aided colleges in India.
+We hope that soon, all aided colleges will also be accepting NATA scores for admission.

 6. National Electronic Library Database: NIASA is in the process of collecting library information from all the various architectural colleges of India.
 This data will be organised and made available online to assist independent researchers, students, faculty and even professionals in finding out exactly where a particular subject may be accessed.

 7. Upcoming Projects: Digital database of teachers and experts.